JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-ktor-sqldelight.md

 To retrieve data about the rocket launches in the view model, you'll need an instance of the `SpaceXSDK` from the Multiplatform library.

-1. Pass it in through the constructor:
+1. In the `ContentView.swift`, pass it in through the constructor:

    ```swift
    extension ContentView {